 A perfectly tender and slightly spicy fried cabbage recipe with onions and crispy bacon is a staple in our house.
 Pairs incredibly with pork roast, juicy steak, or oven-baked chicken thighs.

-Enjoy a quick one pan recipe that’s perfect for meal prep, reheats well, and it’s super inexpensive.
+Enjoy a quick one-pan recipe that’s perfect for meal prep, reheat well, and super inexpensive.
 Reheat it in your microwave or on the stove.

 Wow, it’s amazing!

 - Why Are You Going To Love Fried Cabbage Recipe

 - How Do You Cut Cabbage for Frying?